fiosman/ez_commerce/README.md

   end
 ```

-- When Rails receives a POST request to create a session (i.e. log in ) or create a user (i.e. sign up), before the `create` action controller is run, `current_items` is first run to store any items within the current cart in an instance variable that is accessible within the `ApplicationController` class.
+- When Rails receives a POST request to create a session (i.e. log in ) or create a user (i.e. sign up), before the `create` controller action is run, `current_items` is first executed to store any items within the current cart in an instance variable that is accessible within the `ApplicationController` class.

 ```ruby
   def current_items